CyberNilsen/Remote-Access-Trojan/README.md

 # Remote Access Trojan (RAT)

-Remote Access Trojan is a lightweight Remote Access Tool (RAT) built in Python, enabling command-and-control communication between a client and a server over a TCP connection.
+Remote Access Trojan is a lightweight (RAT) built in Python, enabling command-and-control communication between a client and a server over a TCP connection.
 It allows secure, remote file access, shell command execution, directory browsing, system information retrieval, screenshots, and more.
 This project is for **educational and authorized use only**.

 ![Picture of application](https://github.com/user-attachments/assets/9c5068ea-d897-469e-983d-233aaefd8555)